-The delays happened as Nasdaq OMX Group Inc., its listing venue, said it was having trouble delivering trade executions from Facebook Inc. (FB)’s initial public offering.
+The delays happened as Nasdaq OMX Group Inc., its listing venue, said it was having trouble delivering trade executions from Facebook Inc. (FB:US)’s initial public offering.
 Customers of Fidessa Group Plc, which helps asset managers track transactions, weren’t receiving confirmation of trades from Nasdaq, according to a statement.

 “It’s very odd,” Sam Ginzburg, a partner and head of capital markets at First New York Securities LLC, a New York- based proprietary trading firm, said in a phone interview about the delay in restarting Zynga.
 “Nasdaq is dealing with its own thing in terms of getting executions back to the Facebook people.”